- Wake-on-LAN can turn on a computer remotely from the same network, a PC that’s completely turned off.

 3. Scroll to the correct network card, which will match the one in Device Manager.
 Write down the Physical Address.
 You’ll need it for the following step.

-Set Up an ASUS Router to Wake Up a Computer From The Same Network
+How to Set Up ASUS Router Wake on LAN (WoL) to Turn On a Computer From The Same Network

 Now it’s time to finally set up the router.
 Each router’s admin interface is different, that’s why I can only show you how to do it on my ASUS ZenWifi AX mesh router (this guide works with any ASUS router).
 You may need to read your router’s manual.